 Now is the time to ensure active IHM compliance.
 If your fleet trades internationally and sails under a flag that has ratified HKC, compliance is now a defined obligation.
 If you operate under a flag like Panama, Liberia or the Marshall Islands, this may be the first time the Convention applies to you in full.

-The Hong Kong International Convention for the Save and Environmentally Sound Recycling of Ships (HKC) applies to any ship entering the waters of a country that has ratified the convention.
+The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships (HKC) applies to any ship entering the waters of a country that has ratified the convention.
 This means that even ships flying the flag of states not party to HKC has to comply.

 🔗 Metizoft helps you stay ahead of regulations, so you don’t pay the price later.